myduino/Hibiscus-Sense-Arduino/Exercise_11_MPU6050/README.md

+# Exercise 11: 6-Axis Motion Tracking using MPU6050

+The aim of this exercise is to learn how to read and monitori 6-axis motion tracking using the MPU6050 sensor.

 MPU6050 is a 6-axis motion tracking sensor with the ability to sense:
 1. 3-axis accelerometer, the gravitational acceleration.
 2. 3-axis gyroscope, the rotational velocity.